 Tip: Plan on serving wine with your meal?
 Try rose or chardonnay for a delightful pairing.

 These mouthwatering hamburgers taste even better with the addition of a juicy whiskey-cheddar filling.
 Prepare them the night before for a 20-minute grilled dinner solution.

-It wouldn't be summer grilling without hot dogs, and this recipe takes classic grilled frankfurters to a whole new level.
+Summer barbecue season isn't complete without hot dogs, and this recipe takes classic grilled frankfurters to a whole new level.
 Lettuce, tomato, and avocado complement the sausage sandwich, along with a simple corn relish.
 To add a bit of heat, top the loaded dogs with sliced fresh jalapeno peppers.